-This is a great way to be honest with your dating partner about how their actions or words made you feel without attacking them and accusing them of something.
+This is a great way to be honest about how your dating partner made you feel without attacking or accusing them.

-"We don't have to share the same opinion on everything.
-I respect you even if we don't share the same opinion."
+"We don't have to share the same opinion and I can still respect you."

 Sometimes, it's best to let an issue go if you aren't able to come to an agreement.
-If it's an issue that you feel you can't drop because it's too important, than you may want to re-evaluate your relationship.
+If it's an issue you can't drop because it's too important, then you may want to re-evaluate your relationship.

 "I understand you're frustrated but I don't deserve to be treated this way."